BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_citygml.md

 There are different options for the import to handle duplicate features based on the feature ID (i.e., gml:id).

-OPTION / command | discription | default value
+Command | Description | Default Value
 ------------ | ------------- | -------------
 `-m, --import-mode=<mode>` | Import mode: skip, terminate, delete, import_all | import_all